-The testing is accomplished over three to four days, but can be compressed into one day in special circumstances.
 Because living donors are adults, all donor evaluation and testing procedures are performed at our adult partner hospital, Northwestern Memorial Hospital, located one block away.
 Once the donor work-up is complete and the potential donor deemed suitable, the transplant teams from Northwestern and Lurie Children's work together with the family to select a date for the transplant.

 The infant or child is admitted to Lurie Children's transplant unit the night before the scheduled surgery, and the donor will report to Northwestern Memorial by 6 a.m. on the day of surgery.
 The donor operation begins about 7:30 a.m., and the two transplant teams are in constant communication thereafter.

 Once the donor segment is removed, the team at Lurie Children's starts the recipient procedure.

 While the donor operation normally takes four to six hours, the recipient procedure may last up to 14 hours.